Travelling around London at night can seem quite daunting, especially if you’re new to the city. Here’s some information that may be useful to you.

 Complaints

-If you want to make a complaint about a black cab or minicab then you can call Transport for London (TfL) on 0845 300 7000 or email [email protected]
+If you want to make a complaint about a black cab or minicab then you can call Transport for London (TfL) on 0343 222 4000, email [email protected] or fill in their online complaints form.

 Plan Ahead